parsaeisa/Go_practice/bash.md

 in terminals .
 * These packages are so suitable for Makefiles in golang projects .

-`gotestsum` is like go test ./... but a utilized with a more preferable log .
+`gotestsum` is like go test ./... but is utilized with a more preferable log .
 You can get this by using below command :
 ```bash
 go install gotest.tools/gotestsum@latest